 But the drug got here with a sky-excessive charge tag.
 In one case suggested via NPR and Kaiser Health News, an Indiana sanatorium last summer charged nearly $68,000 for four vials of CroFab.

 Now, CroFab faces opposition from a snake antivenin called Anavar.
 Curry says the health device he works for in Phoenix — Banner Health — uses the brand new drug as its first line of treatment.
-He says it is switching because Anavip may want to reduce readmissions by way of better controlling bleeding associated with snakebite and result in “sizeable financial savings” for the sanatorium.
+He says it is switching because Anavip may want to reduce readmissions by better controlling bleeding associated with snakebite and result in “sizeable financial savings” for the sanatorium.

 “When we permit a gadget of perverse incentives to flourish, that is the result we get,” says Robin Feldman, a professor at the University of California, Hastings College of the Law in San Francisco, who focuses on pharmacy regulation.